rburaksaritas/commit-wizard/README.md

 - **`src/ai_integration.py`**: Contains functions for interacting with OpenAI's GPT-3.5 API to generate and parse commit messages.
 - **`src/config.py`**: Configuration file for specifying the OpenAI API key and model.
 - **`src/pipeline.py`**: Contains the pipeline functionality that detects changes, generates commit messages and commit the changes for each file.

+## Contributing

+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.

+## Acknowledgements

+- [OpenAI](https://openai.com/) for providing the GPT-3.5 API.
+- [Git](https://git-scm.com/) for the powerful version control system.